Stamp duty and new builds in Ireland

 Overview

 Stamp duty is a tax on the transfer of property.
 Rates and bands for residential property are set by the government.
-First time buyers may qualify for relief (including exemption up to a limit).
+First time buyers may qualify for relief (including relief within set limits).
 Revenue publishes current rates and conditions on revenue.ie.
+While you build a purchase budget, see also our guides on Help to Buy, mortgages, and BER.
+Find developments on new builds by county.

 Disclaimer